svdgraaf/serverless-parameters/README.md

 Usage
 -----

-After installation, you can now add `paramaters` to the `custom` key:
+After installation, you can now add `parameters` to the `custom` key:

 ```
 custom: